 You can set up an account in my online dispensary here to purchase these supplements at a discount.

-If you take enzymes with HCL during an HPylori infection, it can create extreme stomach upset and even vomiting.
+If you take enzymes with HCL during an HPylori infection, it can create an extreme stomach upset and even vomiting.
 People who experience GERD and heartburn can actually be HCL deficient due to HPylori lowering their stomach acid.
 When HCL is low, food rots in the stomach and creates heartburn.
-Most people reach for antacids when, in fact, they need more HCL in their stomach.
+Most people reach for antacids when, in fact, they need more HCL in their stomachs.

 For those individuals that do not suspect an HPylori infection, I like to recommend either Pure Encapsulations Digestive Enzymes Ultra with HCL or Designs for Health Digestzymes.

 If you suspect an HPylori infection, it’s wise to consult a health professional and test with either a breath test or more preferably, a QPCR stool test.
 Feel free to reach out if you would like more information regarding tests for HPylori.